mattbriggs/pdf-link-checker/README.md

 - Python module: CSV

     Part of the Python core packages.
 No need to install with PIP.
+CSV standars for comma separated value.

     For more information, see [CSV File Reading and Writing](https://docs.python.org/3/library/csv.html)

-## Use `PDFLinkCheck.py`
+## Use `pdf_link_check.py`

-Run PDFLinkChecker from your command line:
+Run `pdf_link_check.py` from your command line:

 1. Open your command line and run: `python <path to script>/pdf_link_check.py`
 2. The script will ask for the path of the PDF you would like to parse.
 Enter the absolute path name.<br>On a Windows 10 machine, this might look like: `c:\<pathtoyourpdf>/pdffile.pdf`